QD-S/QDS-VBA-ImportExport/README.md

 1. Activate the office file where you want to import the VBA code.

-1. Open or register the office Add-In.
+1. Open or register "QDS.VBA.ImportExport.xlam" for Excel or "QDS.VBA.ImportExport.dotm" for Word.

 1. Press the "Import" button on the "Add-ins" Ribbon tab.
 The VBA code will be imported into the same folder of the target office file.
 You can target non-active files by setting a file name in the Name text box.
 For Word, it only appears in the "Add-ins" Ribbon tab of the file.
 In this case, display "QDS VBA Import/Export" from "Menu", activate the target file, and press the "Import" button on the menu.